Leslyn Lewis: 2021 federal election and 44th Parliament

 On August 25, 2020, Lewis announced that she would be running for a seat in the House of Commons in an undisclosed riding in the 2021 Canadian federal election.
 On September 15, 2020, she formally announced that she would be seeking the Conservative nomination in Haldimand—Norfolk.
 She was acclaimed as the Conservative candidate in the riding the next month.
 On September 20, 2021, Lewis won the seat for the Conservative Party in the 2021 Canadian federal election.

-Following the election, Lewis stated her opposition to COVID-19 vaccine mandates for MPs and questioned COVID-19 vaccines for children.
-Her position may have caused her to be omitted from the Conservative shadow cabinet.
-As CBC reported the matter, "Notably absent from the critics' list are MPs who have voiced opposition to COVID-19 vaccine policies."

 2022 Conservative Party leadership candidate

 Lewis announced on March 8, 2022, that she would again run for the leadership of the Conservative Party.
-Lewis ran on a similar campaign agenda, championing socially conservative causes like a ban on sex-selective abortion and coerced abortion, providing funding for crisis pregnancy centres and ending the overseas funding of abortions.
+Lewis ran on a similar campaign agenda, championing personal and national sovereignty.
+Specifically, she advocated for health choice and medical privacy.
+She opposed federal COVID-19 mandates that required unvaccinated workers to go on unpaid leave and prohibited unvaccinated Canadians from travelling on federally regulated carriers including airplanes and trains.
 On September 10, 2022, Lewis lost to Carleton MP Pierre Poilievre on the first ballot, garnering 9.69% of the vote.

-2022–2025 infrastructure critic
+Shadow cabinet roles

+In November 2021, Lewis was not appointed to the Conservative shadow cabinet by Erin O'Toole, but served on the House of Commons Standing Committee matter on Canadian Heritage where her work included access to broadband and internet services.
+In February 2022, she proposed expanding a committee study of hate symbols to include blackface, arguing that it’s historic association with chattel slavery made it a symbol of hate.

 In October 2022, Lewis was appointed to Poilievre's shadow cabinet as infrastructure critic.

+In July 2026, Lewis was made Conservative Shadow Minister for Digital Government and Artificial Intelligence.